• Skip to main content

 As a result, the onion rings stay together while slicing and cooking, instead of falling apart.

-How to cut onions for French onion soup | cafedelites.com
+Step by step image of How to cut onions for French onion soup

-THE BEST FRENCH ONION SOUP
+HOW TO MAKE FRENCH ONION SOUP

-Firstly, onions are cooked until browned and caramelized.
+Firstly, onions are cooked until browned and caramelised.
 You may be tempted to cut corners and sauté them until softened without cooking them to a golden brown, but please keep going!
 It makes all the difference in flavour.

-Caramelized onions for French onion soup | cafedelites.com
+Caramelized onions for French onion soup

 Lastly, while the soup is cooking, make your cheesy garlic breads for an easier way to get French onion soup served without oven-proof bowls.